Social & Emotional Development

 Happiness refers to how content or satisfied children are with their lives.
 More than just feeling good, children with a positive, friendly attitude are more likely to attract positive attention from peers and adults, develop positive personality characteristics, and have healthy relationships and living environments.
 Experiencing happiness also strengthens children’s coping resources when negative experiences occur.

 Self-Esteem refers to children’s perceptions of themselves and sense of self-worth.
 It is based on how children judge their own abilities in different situations, such as academics, athletics and with friends.
-Having a healthy self-concept (neither overly high nor low) is critical for middle childhood health and well-being and strongly linked to children’s satisfaction with life.
+Having a healthy self-concept (neither too low, nor unrealistically high) is critical for middle childhood health and well-being and strongly linked to children’s satisfaction with life.

 Self-awareness is the ability to accurately recognize the influence of emotions and thoughts on behaviour.
 It means being able to accurately assess one’s strengths and limitations, while possessing a well-grounded sense of confidence and optimism.
 As children develop self-awareness they become more skilled in recognizing and regulating their emotional reactions, thus allowing them to re-engage with difficult problems and find the skills needed to cope with or solve challenges.